 Group Races

-Group races are the premium level and most prestigious of thoroughbred racing.
+Group races are the pinnacle of thoroughbred racing, the most prestigious level of competition.
 They are broken into three categories;

-Group 1 is the top level, then 2 and then 3.
+Group 1 is the top level, followed by Group 2 and then Group 3.

-Most of the group races are restricted by the age and gender of the horse (for example, 2 years only, 3 years only, 4 years and over, colts only, fillies only etc).
+Most group races are restricted by the age and gender of the horse (for example, 2 years only, 3 years only, 4 years and over, colts only, fillies only, etc.).

 Group races take place at several different UK racecourses throughout the year.
 As the premium races, there are fewer Group races than the other types.

-Group races also carry the most prestige, prize money and a generally a career in breeding for the successful horses at this tier.
+Group races also carry the most prestige, prize money, and generally lead to a career in breeding for the successful horses at this tier.

 Group 1 Races